 Going into labour or having your waters break on a plane can be a frightening experience.

-There may be doctors or midwives among the passengers who could help you birth your baby safely.
+There may be doctors or midwives among the passengers who can help you birth your baby safely.
 Cabin crew may have had some training in this.
-However this is not guaranteed.
+But this is not guaranteed.

 The pilot may have to divert the plane to the nearest airport to get help for you.